MusaAis/agorafx/README.md

 # AgoraFX

-**African FX Prediction Markets — powered by an autonomous AI agent on Arc Testnet**
+**African FX Prediction Markets — powered by an autonomous AI agent on Arc**

 > *"An unverified but architecturally significant hackathon project for the agent economy."*
 > — [The Agent Times](https://theagenttimes.com/articles/builder-ships-agorafx-an-autonomous-agent-for-african-fx-pre-37eca5a1)